 Named after Seward’s beloved and iconic sea lion, Woody’s is just a short 5-10 minute walk south of the Seward Boat Harbor.
 They serve authentic, Bangkok-style Thai curries, soups, noodles, and rice dishes along with specialties that infuse Alaskan-Pacific Northwest and Pacific Rim ingredients with traditional Thai family recipes.
 The menu varies with a variety of mild and spicy dishes as well as vegan options.

 Chinooks is a wonderful option if you’re looking for a nice dinner out with views overlooking the harbor.
 They feature local seafood and a great Alaskan beer selection.
 You’ll often see sea lions swimming by and eagles perched on the masts of sailboats as you enjoy your meal.
 The atmosphere is pretty laid back, the food is great and it is a local favorite!

 We know how hard it can be to plan a trip to Alaska when you’ve never been here before.
 So many options, so much distance to cover, and how can you tell what’s best from just looking online?
 You’re not the first one to struggle with this.
-We’ve put together this list of useful links in hopes that we can help direct you to organizations that provide quality services.
-We’re happy to try to pass on as much local knowledge as we can, in hopes that you will have the best trip possible.
+We’ve put together this list of useful links in hopes that we can help provide information about our local area and public lands.
+As always, don’t hesitate to give us a call or send us an email if you need more recommendations!

 Parks & Recreation